rfmoz/grafana-dashboards/README.md

       - targets: ['localhost:9100']
 ```

-Recommended for prometheus-node-exporter the arguments '--collector.systemd --collector.processes' because the graph uses some of their metrics.
+Recommended for prometheus-node-exporter the arguments `--collector.systemd` and `--collector.processes` because the graph uses some of their metrics.

 Notes:

-For prometheus-node-expter v.0.16 or older, use node-exporter-full-old.json
+For prometheus-node-expter v.0.16 or older, use `node-exporter-full-old.json`

-Thanks to the PCP project for document the values reported by the kernel in /proc (in their /pmdas/linux/help src file mainly).
-Url --> http://pcp.io
+Thanks to the [PCP project](http://pcp.io) for document the values reported by the kernel in `/proc` (in their `/pmdas/linux/help` src file mainly).